 Any new appointment will need to be approved by both the ccNSO Council and the RySG.
 The GNSO Council should be notified of any new appointment.

-Recall of members
+Recall of members or liaisons

 Any CSC appointee can be recalled at the discretion of their appointing community.